 Message Replay Configuration

-Message Replay allows published Guaranteed messages, and Direct messages promoted to Guaranteed, that were not rejected-to-publisher for any reason, to be stored in a replay log for an indefinite period after being received in case they need to be replayed at some later date.
-Messages are kept in the replay log until it's full, at which point, the oldest messages are discarded to free up space for new ones.
+Message replay allows published Guaranteed messages, and Direct messages promoted to Guaranteed, that were not rejected to the publisher to be stored in a replay log.
+Storage of the messages occurs for an indefinite period after being received in case they need to be replayed at some later date.

-You can initiate replay log playback for an endpoint from either the event broker, or from clients who have at least consume privileges for the endpoint, which causes a filtered subset of the logged messages to be sent to those clients.
+You can initiate replay log playback for an endpoint from either the event broker, or from clients who have at least consume privileges for the endpoint.
+The latter causes a filtered subset of the logged messages to be sent to those clients.

 Next Steps